Getting Started

 Obtaining Survex

-The latest version is available from the Survex website: https://survex.com/.
-It is also freely redistributable, so you welcome to get a copy from someone else who has already downloaded it.
+The latest version is available from the Survex website.
+It is freely redistributable, so you are welcome to get a copy from someone else who has already downloaded it, and you can give copies to others.

 If you want some sample data to experiment with, you can download some from the Survex website too: https://survex.com/software/sample.tar.gz